noidexe/Enjin-Coin-Documentation/docs/godot_authentication.md

 ## Player Authentication

-Once a server has been authenticated as an app you can get a player access token as seen in the example below.
+Once the server client has been authenticated you can get a player access token as seen in the example below.
 The player access token should then be forwarded to the player client.

 ```gdscript
 var _client: TrustedPlatformClient